rvlz/rvlz.io/content/blog/continuous-integration-testing-containers-publishing-images.md

 ```

-> You might be wonder why the script doesn't publish the reverse proxy image.
+> You might be wondering why the script doesn't publish the reverse proxy image.
 It seems
 > like a pretty important component of the development environment—and it is, but, umless you need
 > a custom solution, AWS offers [load balancers](https://aws.amazon.com/elasticloadbalancing/)
 > that, in conjunction with Amazon Elastic Container Service (ECS), can do a better job handling